John Trevelyan (censor): Early life and education

-Trevelyan was born at Beckenham, Kent, England, the fourth child and elder son of the two sons and four daughters of Rev. George Philip Trevelyan (1858-1937), vicar of St Albans, later vicar of St Stephen's, Bournemouth, and Monica Evelyn Juliet (1872-1962), daughter of Rev. Sidney Phillips, of Worcester.
+Trevelyan was born at Beckenham, Kent, England, the fourth child and elder son of the two sons and four daughters of Rev. George Philip Trevelyan (1858–1937), vicar of St Albans, later vicar of St Stephen's, Bournemouth, and Monica Evelyn Juliet (1872–1962), daughter of Rev. Sidney Phillips, of Worcester.
 Trevelyan's younger brother was Humphrey Trevelyan, Baron Trevelyan; his eldest sister was Mary Trevelyan, founder and governor of International Students House, London.
 They descended from the politician Sir John Trevelyan, 4th Baronet, who was of an ancient Cornish family.

 He was educated at Lancing College in Sussex, and Trinity College, Cambridge (BA 1925, MA 1930).

 Career

-Having been involved in educational administration, in 1951 he joined the British Board of Film Censors as an examiner, and in 1958 became Secretary.
+Having been involved in educational administration, in 1951 he joined the British Board of Film Censors as a part-time examiner, and in 1958 became Secretary following the resignation of John Nicholls.

 He brought a more liberal approach to the role of Chief Censor than his predecessors, claiming: "We are paid to have dirty minds".
-His Times obituary said that he "never shrank from using his scissors, especially when it came to protecting the young."
+Under Trevelyan's purview, content including adultery and premarital sex (Room at the Top, 1959), homosexuality (Victim, 1961), and abortion (Alfie, 1966) was allowed on British cinema screens.
+His Times obituary said that he "never shrank from using his scissors, especially when it came to protecting the young".
 He passed the 1969 Ken Russell film Women in Love (adapted from the D. H. Lawrence novel) with minor cuts, and received a complaint about the nude wrestling scene between the two male stars which claimed that the actors were "displaying their genials" (sic).

+In 1970, Trevelyan came to the defence of American artist Andy Warhol and filmmaker Paul Morrissey when their film Flesh was seized by police during a showing at the Open Space Theatre at Tottenham Court Road in London.

 However, his approach was harshly criticised by some.
 According to film director Roy Ward Baker: